WhatTheFunnn/Phase1Project-/README.md

 LocAndSearch()

     Takes in data from the currentWeatherInfo function.
 Then the address is splut into a string index of 2, where the first index (city's), 1st character is returned to uppercase and added back to the city.
 The temperature is then grabbed from data in celsius and appended to nav bar being converted  into farenheit.
 The city and state are also appended to the navbar.

-    Currently the Search function has been disabled and removed, please check bugs for more information.

 Hourly()